NantelBiomechLab/DatasetManager.jl/docs/src/index.md

-DatasetManager was designed to solve several common problems when working with new datasets from human subjects research studies with the overall goal of reducing the amount of repetitive and custom code needed for new research.
+DatasetManager was designed to solve several common problems when working with new datasets from human subjects research studies with the overall goal of reducing the amount of repetitive and custom code needed for new research by providing a flexible framework that can work with many different datasets.

 The core functionality of DatasetManager eases the analysis of a new dataset by allowing the researcher to describe the dataset (e.g. the locations of the various sources or data,